Steve Heiden

-Steve Allen Heiden (born September 21, 1976) is an American football coach and former player who is the tight ends coach for the Detroit Lions of the National Football League (NFL).
+Steve Allen Heiden (born September 21, 1976) is an American football coach and former player who currently serves as the offensive line coach for the New York Jets of the National Football League (NFL).

 Playing career

 College

 Heiden played college football for South Dakota State University and totaled 112 receptions for 1,499 yards (13.4 avg.) and 8 touchdowns.
 He majored in early childhood education at South Dakota State University.

 National Football League

 San Diego Chargers

-Heiden was selected by the San Diego Chargers in the third round (69th overall) in the 1999 NFL Draft.
+Heiden was selected by the San Diego Chargers in the third round (69th overall) in the 1999 NFL draft.
 In his rookie year, he made 11 appearances for the Chargers and made his NFL debut versus the Seattle Seahawks on October 17.

 In his second season with the Chargers, he made 15 appearances with three starts.
 He also caught his first NFL touchdown in a game versus the Carolina Panthers on December 17.

 For the first time in his professional career, Heiden appeared in all 16 regular season and made ten starts.